 - Talk about it in a way that doesn't make kids fear punishment or judgment.

-- It's important to keep talking to kids over the years about the dangers of tobacco use.
-Even the youngest child can understand that smoking is bad for the body.
+- Keep talking to kids over the years about the dangers of tobacco use and vaping.
+Even the youngest child can understand that these habits are bad for the body.

 - Ask what kids find appealing — or unappealing — about smoking.
 Be a patient listener.

-- Encourage kids to get involved in activities that prohibit smoking, such as sports.
+- Encourage kids to get involved in activities that don't allow smoking, such as sports.

 - Show that you value your kids' opinions and ideas.

 - Discuss ways to respond to peer pressure to smoke.
-Your child may feel confident simply saying "no." But also offer alternative responses such as "It will make my clothes and breath smell bad" or "I hate the way it makes me look."
+Your child may feel confident just saying "no." But offer other responses too, such as "It will make my clothes and breath smell bad" or "I hate the way it makes me look."

-- Emphasize what kids do right rather than wrong.
+- Focus on what kids do right rather than wrong.
 Self-confidence is a child's best protection against peer pressure.

 - Encourage kids to walk away from friends who don't respect their reasons for not smoking.

-- Explain how much smoking governs the daily life of kids who start doing it.
+- Explain how much smoking takes over the daily life of kids who start doing it.
 How do they afford the cigarettes?
 How do they have money to pay for other things they want?
 How does it affect their friendships?

-- Establish firm rules that exclude smoking and chewing tobacco from your house and explain why: Smokers smell bad, look bad, and feel bad, and it's bad for everyone's health.
+- Set firm rules that exclude smoking, vaping, and chewing tobacco from your house and explain why: Smokers smell bad, look bad, and feel bad, and it's bad for everyone's health.